JuKu/php-route-extractor-fuzzer/README.md

-# php-route-extractor-fuzzer
+# PHP Route Extractor
-A small application to extract @Route annotations from PHP code and generate a Swagger / OpenAPI specification after that
+A small application to extract @Route annotations from PHP Symfony code and generate a Swagger / OpenAPI specification after that

 ## Basic Usage